NMPoole/MazeSolver/README.md

 Overall, I feel that I would have been able to implement a project even more impressive with a technology I am already very familiar with, such as _P5.js_.
 However, I learned a great deal during this project and will endeavour to explore _React.js_ in future projects!
-In particular, I have implemented the project using the now dated practice of class-based UI components, since this synergized with my dominant Java experience.
+In particular, I have implemented the project using the now dated practice of class-based UI components, since this complemented my dominant Java experience.
 However, in future projects I would like to explore the more modern functional component model with hooks.